 A vision to MVP

-With the epiphany that came when we workshopped the business model canvas, and the insights from user research, the project had begun to expand in scope.
-Due to the increasing scope, we decided it made more sense for the solution to exist on mobile so it could be utilised by non-salespeople who were increasingly gaining a role.
+With the epiphany around big data and the insights from user research, the project had begun to expand in scope.
+Due to the increasing scope, we decided it made more sense for the solution to exist on mobile for greater ubiquity and use by non-salespeople who were increasingly gaining a role in the workflow.

 Following ideation, I mapped features on an impact-effort matrix to help determine what would be included in the minimum viable product.
 This was run by stakeholders to get agreement, and lead to the high-impact-low-effort features (and some of the high-impact-high-effort features) being included as must-haves in our MoSCoW listing.

 Taking these features, I held a co-design session with the key stakeholder.
 We folded up two a4 pages into 8 sections and then spent 15 minutes drawing up interface ideas for screens on the app.
 We then shared these with each other and discussed why we had made design choices or included certain information.

 At this point I had already designed and iterated an iPad wire-flow, tested it and created sketches